Lennart Meri: Personal life

 Meri was married twice.
-His second wife Helle Meri (born in 1949) worked as an actress in the Estonian Drama Theatre until 1992.
+His second wife Helle Meri (1949−2024) worked as an actress in the Estonian Drama Theatre until 1992.
 Lennart Meri's first wife Regina Meri (1932−2020) emigrated to Canada in 1987.
-Lennart Meri was survived by three children: sons Mart Meri (born in 1959) and Kristjan Meri (1966-2022) and daughter Tuule Meri (born in 1985), and five grandchildren.
+Lennart Meri was survived by three children: sons Mart Meri (born in 1959) and Kristjan Meri (1966–2022) and daughter Tuule Meri (born in 1985), and five grandchildren.

-His first cousin was the Estonian Soviet soldier Arnold Meri, who spent the last 2 years of his life on trial under charges of genocide for his involvment in deportations of Estonians, but died in 2009 before a verdict was given.
+His first cousin was the Estonian Soviet soldier Arnold Meri, who spent the last 2 years of his life on trial under charges of genocide for his involvement in deportations of Estonians, but died in 2009 before a verdict was given.

 Meri was chosen the European of the Year in 1998 by French newspaper La Vie.

 Death

 Diagnosed with a brain tumor in mid-2005 after experiencing strong headaches, Meri underwent surgery in August.
-The tumor was found to be malignant and he died in the morning of 14 March 2006, fifteen days before his 77th birthday, after being hospitalized in Tallinn for months.
-In a televised national speech, his successor, President Rüütel, said, "In his nine years as head of state, Meri both restored the presidency and built up the Republic of Estonia in the widest sense."
+The tumor was found to be malignant and he died on the morning of 14 March 2006, fifteen days before his 77th birthday, after being hospitalized in Tallinn for months.
+In a televised national speech, his successor, President Arnold Rüütel, said, "In his nine years as head of state, Meri both restored the presidency and built up the Republic of Estonia in the widest sense."
 Finnish President Tarja Halonen stated, "The Finnish nation lost in Lennart Meri a close and sincere friend and the world, a great statesman who was one of the leading architects of the post-Cold War world."
 Latvian President Vaira Vīķe-Freiberga said, "the world has lost a great Estonian, a great statesman and a true European."
+Meri's funeral was also attended by former Swedish premier Carl Bildt, among other figures.

-Meri's funeral was attended by former Swedish premier Carl Bildt, among other figures.
-He was buried at Forest Cemetery in the Tallinn district of Pirita.
+Meri had expressed his wish that music by world-famous Estonian composer, Arvo Pärt, be played at his memorial service (the two men had been friends in their youth).
+The composer responded by writing Für Lennart in memoriam for string orchestra and the work was performed at the funeral service in Charles's Church on March 26, 2006 by the Tallinn Chamber Orchestra conducted by famed Estonian conductor Tõnu Kaljuste.
+Meri was buried at Forest Cemetery in the Tallinn district of Pirita.

 Legacy

 Lennart Meri was one of the most popularly respected presidents in Estonian history.
-Tallinn Airport was renamed in his name in 2009 Lennart Meri Tallinn International Airport in his honour.
+Tallinn Airport was renamed in 2009 Lennart Meri Tallinn International Airport in his honour.